Kingdoms of England II: Vikings, Fields of Conquest

 Kingdoms of England II: Vikings, Fields of Conquest is a computer game developed by Realism Entertainment in 1992 for the Amiga and DOS.
+It is a sequel to Kingdoms of England (1989).

 Plot

-Kingdoms of England II: Vikings, Fields of Conquest is a medieval strategy game that can be played by as many as six players.
-The goal of the game is a quest to become King of England through success on the battlefield against the other players and computer-controlled opponents.
+Kingdoms of England II: Vikings, Fields of Conquest is a medieval strategy game that can be played by up to six players who quest to become the new King of England through success on the battlefield against the other players and computer-controlled opponents.

 Gameplay

 The player's goal in Vikings is to conquer other territories, playing against AI opponents whose goal is the same.
 Combat in Vikings is not depicted on-screen, rather the player is given the odds of success based upon their circumstances (such as number of troops/morale), from which they may make a decision to leave or fight.
 Based upon these given odds, the Battle Results screen summarises the outcome of combat, whether land is conquered, and troops on either side may be wounded or dead.

 There are eight different types of troops in Vikings: Swordsmen, Archers, Crossbowmen, Pikemen, Knights, Mounted Knights, Champions, and Catapults.
 Catapults are used to break down a castle's walls before troops invade, and more of the walls being breached reduces the chance of losing troops during a siege.